t-d-k/LibreCrypt/docs/advanced_topics.md

 Selecting the "removable disk" option causes the volume to be mounted as though it was a removable drive, e.g. a USB flash drive.
 For volumes mounted in this way, among other things, deleted files will not be moved to a "recycle bin" on the volume, but will be deleted immediately.

-By default, DoxBox mounts volumes as a removable disk.
+By default, LibreCrypt mounts volumes as a removable disk.

 <A NAME="level_5_heading_7">